-By way of example, a 150 lb skier who takes up this form of skiing can look to burn around 600-700 calories of easy pace and easy terrain skiing for an hour.
+By way of example, a 150 lb skier who takes up this form of skiing can look to burn calories of around 600-700 of easy pace and easy terrain skiing for an hour.

 If burning calories is one of your major goals, then country skiing can definitely assist you better than any other indoor activity during the winter period.

-Cross-country skiing can be a challenging exercise form that involves a full body workout, engaging the entire body and core muscles, then skiing is one of the best options.
+If you are looking for a challenging exercise form that involves a full body workout, engaging the entire body and core muscles, then skiing is one of the best options.
 No single muscle group is left out, all large muscle groups are actively involved.
 The poles can strengthen your shoulders and triceps, and at the same time, engage your upper body, core and legs too.

 Cross country skiing can be your perfect getaway for tons of fun in winter, and by the time winters are gone, you can have that ideal beach body – whether you can flaunt it by summer time is a different story altogether!